Donor can pay it ahead with the gift of life

 Despite his passing, Jonathon’s mission in the world changed into now not but whole.

-“One of his favourite movies was “Pay it Forward,” and so I thought, of course, Jonathon wants to be a donor,” stated Moore.
+“One of his favorite movies was “Pay it Forward,” and so I thought, of course, Jonathon wants to be a donor,” stated Moore.

-Jonathon is considered one of many whose legacy lives on today, thanks to his selfless offering.
+Jonathon is one of many whose legacy lives on today, thanks to his selfless offering.

 “Thirty-5 skin grafts had been made, 65 grafts have been made for connective tissues, and then there has been bone donation and a pulmonary graft given to an eight-month-old toddler boy.
 There were seven distinctive states, and even Greece is wherein several Jonathon’s donations went,” stated Moore.